 Not unexpectedly, "Lower", "Very Low" and "Extremely low" income households have particular difficulty locating affordable rental housing absent affordability restrictions or subsidies.
 As a result, many Santa Cruz County residents are paying more than 30 percent of gross income for housing costs.
-In fact, the 2008 Community Assessment Project finds, that almost 60% of low-income households in Santa Cruz County paid more than 30% of their incomes for housing.
-Again, consistent with nationwide trends, the National Low Income Housing Coalition identified a shortage of 2.8 million rental units affordable to very low-income households "before the housing bubble burst".
+In fact, the 2008 Community Assessment Project finds, that almost 60% of low-income households in Santa Cruz County paid more than 30% of their incomes for housing.5 Again, consistent with nationwide trends, the National Low Income Housing Coalition identified a shortage of 2.8 million rental units affordable to very low-income households "before the housing bubble burst".6

 Meeting the housing needs of Extremely Low-Income (ELI) households is particularly challenging and the County recognizes that people and families with extremely low incomes have a range of housing needs, some of which include the need for supportive services linked with permanent housing.
-County strategies include the following:
+County strategies include the following, in addition to committing RDA funds to housing developments for seniors and to encouraging the development of smaller units: